 Instacart is a reliable source of part-time income, but isn’t as reliable for full-time income.

-If your goal is $100–$250 per week working part-time hours, Instacart is a great option.
-But if you need a full-time income that pays $500+ per week, it won’t be as reliable.
+Instacart is a great option if your goal is to earn $100–$300 per week working part-time hours.
+But if you need a full-time income that pays $500+ per week, Instacart isn’t as reliable.

-Instacart is most reliable as a side hustle, when you have the flexibility to work the best hours and log off on a slow day.
+Instacart is usually the most profitable as a side hustle, when you have the flexibility to work the best hours and log off on a slow day.

 Instacart earnings data from job & career sites